 This document is meant for the members of the Chartered Tax Institute of Malaysia (CTIM) only.
-CTIM has taken all reasonable care in the preparation and compilation of the information contained in this E-CTIM.
-CTIM herein expressly disclaims all and any liability or responsibility to any person(s) for any errors or omissions in reliance whether wholly or partially, upon the whole or any part of this E-CTIM.
+This summary is based on publicly available documents sourced from the relevant websites, and is provided gratuitously and without liability CTIM herein expressly disclaims all and any liability or responsibility to any person(s) for any errors or omissions in reliance whether wholly or partially, upon the whole or any part of this e-CTIM.

-DALAM MAHKAMAH TINGGI MALAYA DI KUALA LUMPUR (BAHAGIAN RAYUAN & KUASA-KUASA KHAS)

-RAYUAN SIVIL NO: R2-14-9-09/2012
+DALAM MAHKAMAH TINGGI MALAYA DI KUALA LUMPUR (BAHAGIAN RAYUAN & KUASA-KUASA KHAS) RAYUAN SIVIL NO: R2-14-9-09/2012